Dit vak wordt alleen in het Engels aangeboden.

 Transition analysis: 18 hours

 The assessment methods will be discussed during the first session.

-The class will be evaluated with a pass/fail.
+The class will be evaluated in a pass/fail manner.

 Brightspace will be used in this course.
 Students will be enrolled to the Brightspace module by the organisation of the course.

 Submitting an application for this course is possible from Monday 21 August 2023 up to and including Sunday 10 September 2023 23:59 through this link.